Photography - From Reality Towards Abstraction

-From my way of thinking there are three ways by which we can both approach our own photography and describe or deconstruct photos made by others.
-I would define these three approaches as realism, suggestion and abstraction.
+There are three distinct ways by which we can both approach our own photography and describe or deconstruct photos made by others.
+I would define these three approaches as follows:

 As an introduction we could explain these three approaches to the making and appreciation of fine photography as follows: